 Poor Customer Service

 A business’s employees and customer service reps play a significant role in attracting and retaining potential customers.
 They need to be well-trained to answer questions about products and the company in general.
-Additionally, customers must be treated with respect kindness.
+Additionally, customers must be treated with respect and kindness.
 Taking a genuine interest in their needs will more likely result in customer satisfaction and retention.
-Patience, PR skills, knowledge of the company, and empathy towards potential customers all go a long way in building trust.
+Patience, PR skills, knowledge of the company, and empathy toward potential customers all go a long way in building trust.

 If a business does little to differentiate its brand, products, or services from the competition, chances are the majority of sales will go to the other business.
 This is accomplished by offering something better, stronger, and more unique than what competitors are offering.
-It’s easier to clearly see what’s happening with competition by using marketing data and keeping track of current trends and changes in the market.
+It’s easier to clearly see what’s happening with the competition by using marketing data and keeping track of current trends and changes in the market.

 The Product or Service Is Outdated